ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/catalog_urls/routing_system.md

             url: ".+"
     ```

-## Default Router
+## Default router

-!!! note "Namespace"

-    `Silversolutions\Bundle\EshopBundle\Routing\StandardRouter`

-There is a default routing system, that checks each required URL.
+The default router (`Silversolutions\Bundle\EshopBundle\Routing\StandardRouter`) checks each required URL.

-If the URL belongs to the [catalog element](../product_category_catalogelement.md), or [silver module](../../../../cookbook/silver.module.md), the router become active and redirect the user to the appropriate controller.
+If the URL belongs to the [catalog element](../product_category_catalogelement.md) or [silver module](../../../../cookbook/silver.module.md),
+the router becomes active and redirects the user to the appropriate controller.

-Class description:

 This router is a derived class from a chained router implementation.
-Thus it tries do match the URL to its own specifications.
-If no matching route could be found, it will pass the request back to the router chain in order to leave matching to another instance.
+It attempts to match the URL to its own specifications.
+If it cannot find a matching route, it passes the request back to the router chain in order to leave matching to another instance.

 Route matching priority:

 1. If the request is in legacy mode, return and leave route matching to another instance.
-2. Assume the request of a catalog object and try to find a responsible route by using the catalog data provider.
+2. Assume the request of a catalog object and try to find a responsible route using the catalog data provider.
-3. Assume the request of a catalog object and try to find a route by using the navigation service.
+3. Assume the request of a catalog object and try to find a route using the navigation service.
-4. Assume the request of a silver.module object and try to find a route by using the navigation service.
+4. Assume the request of a `silver.module` object and try to find a route using the navigation service.
-5. Assume the request of a PIM object and try to find a route by using the catalog data provider.
+5. Assume the request of a PIM object and try to find a route using the catalog data provider.
-6. Assume the request of a PIM object and try to find a route by using the navigation service.
+6. Assume the request of a PIM object and try to find a route using the navigation service.
-7. If no route could be found at all, the route matching is left to another instance.
+7. If no route can be found at all, the route matching is left to another instance.

 ### Priority

-The Router is defined with the priority of 280, so you can still add your own chain router, that will be executed before.
+The router is defined with the priority of 280, so you can still add your own chain router that is executed before it.

-`services.xml`:

 ``` xml
 <parameter key="ses_routers.standard_router.class">Silversolutions\Bundle\EshopBundle\Routing\StandardRouter</parameter>